Lumi-supercomputer/lumi-userguide/docs/firststeps/accessLUMI.md

       <figcaption>MyAccessID Registration portal</figcaption>
     </figure>

     You may also modify the email address, but according to [LUMI Terms of Use][terms-of-use] you must use your institutional email address.
-For a more detailed description of how to register for MyAccessID, please consult the [Puhuri documentation][eidas-eduid].
+For a more detailed description of how to register for MyAccessID, please consult the [Puhuri documentation][eidas-eduid] (the passport-based identity vetting is currently not available).

     The following short video shows an example procedure from receiving the email invitation to accessing the project's puhuri page.
     This example uses a Czech consortium project.
 Note that the Puhuri portal might look slightly different for other countries.